QData/TextAttack/README.md

 - **pruthi**: Character-based attack that simulates common typos (["Combating Adversarial Misspellings with Robust Word Recognition" (Pruthi et al., 2019)](https://arxiv.org/abs/1905.11268)

 Attacks on sequence-to-sequence models:
+- **morpheus**: Greedy attack that replaces words with their inflections with the goal of minimizing BLEU score (["It’s Morphin’ Time!
+Combating Linguistic Discrimination with Inflectional Perturbations"](https://www.aclweb.org/anthology/2020.acl-main.263.pdf)
 - **seq2sick**: Greedy attack with goal of changing every word in the output translation.
 Currently implemented as black-box with plans to change to white-box as done in paper (["Seq2Sick: Evaluating the Robustness of Sequence-to-Sequence Models with Adversarial Examples" (Cheng et al., 2018)](https://arxiv.org/abs/1803.01128)).

 #### Recipe Usage Examples